carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - Leverage → 1
 - Conviction → 4

-## Which of the statements below best describes the strategy of Apriori in finding the frequent itemsets?
+## Which of the statements below best describes the strategy of apriori in finding the frequent itemsets?

 - Evaluation of the support of the itemsets in an order such that uninteresting parts of the search space are considered only at the end of the execution
 - Evaluation of the confidence of the itemsets in an order such that uninteresting parts of the search space are pruned as soon as possible
 - **Evaluation of the support of the itemsets in an order such that uninteresting parts of the search space are pruned as soon as possible**
 - Evaluation of the support of the itemsets in an order such that the interesting parts of the search space are pruned as soon as possible

-## What is the Gini index?
+## What is the gini index?

 - A measure of the entropy of a dataset
 - An accuracy measure of a dataset alternative to the Information Gain and to the Misclassification Index
 - **An impurity measure of a dataset alternative to the Information Gain and to the Misclassification Index**
 - An impurity measure of a dataset alternative to overfitting and underfitting

-## What measure is maximised by the Expectation Maximisation algorithm for clustering?
+## What measure is maximised by the expectation maximisation algorithm for clustering?

 - **The likelihood of a class label, given the attributes of the example**
 - The likelihood of an attribute, given the class label
 - The likelihood of an example
 - The support of a class

-## Given the following definitions: TP = True Positives; TN = True Negatives; FP = False Positives; FN = False Negatives.
-Which of the formulas below computes the accuracy of a binary classifier?
+## Given the following definitions: tp = true positives; tn = true negatives; fp = false positives; fn = false negatives. which of the formulas below computes the accuracy of a binary classifier?

 - $\frac{TN}{TN + FP}$
 - $\frac{TP + TN}{TP + FP + TN + FN}$